 - 2 ounces freshly squeezed orange juice

-- 1 ounce simple syrup (instructions for making can be found on the Classic Mint Mojito post)
+- 1 ounce simple syrup instructions for making below

 - 2 ounces silver tequila